The airline with the best average rating is American Airlines with 7.2/10.

 While climbing, I browsed the entertainment selection, which was pretty good and more than sufficient for a short midcon.
 I especially liked the moving map.
 The service commenced 20 minutes after takeoff with food and drink orders.
 My Diet Coke with lime came along with the customary warm nuts.

-Then, hot towels were distributed.
+Hot towels were then distributed.

 The food options were an enchilada or a mezze.
 My pre-ordered mezze was confirmed and 15 minutes later it arrived.
-Unfortunately it wasn't that great, though the warm sourdough bread from the basket was surprisingly decent.
+Unfortunately it wasn't that great, though the warm sourdough from the bread basket was surprisingly decent.

 I was immediately jealous of my neighbor who had ordered a special meal, which smelled really good.
 The dessert was a warm cookie, which tasted pretty good.
 I was even offered a second one.
 I happily took the flight attendant up on that offer.
 I had a coffee to go along with my meal.
 Am I the only one who thinks that AA's mugs are way too small?!
-Multiple drink refills offered throughout the flight.
+Multiple drink refills were offered throughout the flight.

-About 30 minutes out, the flight attendants were told to prepare the cabin for landing early and to take their seats due to turbulence.
+30 minutes out, the flight attendants were told to prepare the cabin for landing early and to take their seats due to turbulence.
 Soon, we were descending into DCA from the south.
 We even flew right over IAD, which was pretty cool.
 A short while later, we were on the river visual, which I was very happy about.
 As we descended over the Potomac, we had views of the Georgetown waterfront, Kennedy Center, Washington Monument, and the Lincoln and Jefferson memorials.

 We had quite a hard landing followed by a short taxi to our gate.
-I was also lucky enough to get to see an Alaska Airlines A321NEO with the "More to Love" Virgin America merger livery.
+I was also lucky enough to get to see an Alaska Airlines A321neo with the "More to Love" Virgin America merger livery.
 I bid farewell to the crew and headed towards the exit.